JungleGim/PyDash_App/README.md

 	- If data not rx'd every given period for a channel, then display "NO DAT" or some other warning on the display
 - Simplify the RPM bar graph to be just a plain rectangle.
 Currently a transparency window is used to give it a "shape" but that's not needed and causes some extra work to make a new background image.
 	- Ideally, could figure out how to make an alpha-channel mask for custom shapes
-- Enable/update USB communication related features
-	- Overall intent would be to load a new settings file that has been sent to the PyDash.
-The main part of this is largely a hardware consideration where the PyDash_OS needs to be set up for USB device operation.
-Not much in the PyDash_App needs to be done.
 - Make a compile script to package the compiled/completed app into a target directory.

 ## Repository Directory Map